connectivecpp/chops-net-ip/README.md

 Release 0.2 is now (Feb 25, 2018) merged to the master branch.

-Additional release notes, as well as upcoming development plans is [available here](doc/release.md).
+Release notes and upcoming development plans are [available here](doc/release.md).

 # Chops Major Components